 I felt so much better that I shared my love for both schools that the guilty feeling I had, just turned to cheers and of course a sore throat for both schools.

 I didn't walk home anymore.
-I waited outside the school with my friends as we waited for our rides to pick us up.
+I hung around outside the school with my friends as we waited for our rides to pick us up.

 The neat thing I learned was that it was really great to grow up in a small wonderful town like Anchorage, Alaska.
-Because no matter where you went in Anchorage you were bound to run into one of your friends to talk to or even go to a favorite restaurant and have a hamburger and a soda together.
+Because regardless of where you went in Anchorage you were bound to run into one of your friends to talk to or even go to a favorite restaurant and have a hamburger and a soda together.

 Did you ever change schools in Anchorage?
 “My sister sent me an Anchorage Memories VIP Club publication a few weeks ago.